-- One souvenir/day, that’s it, or set a similar limit of the number of souvenirs for the whole trip.
+- One souvenir/day, that’s it or set a similar limit of the number of souvenirs for the whole trip.

 - Use the Shop Disney Parks app to scan items you want into your cart.
-At the end of the trip you can go through all of the items and take out what you don’t want.
+At the end of the trip, you can go through all of the items and take out what you don’t want.
 The rest can be delivered to your hotel room or home.
 This is one of my favorite things to do.
 For starters, it means not walking around with bags and you’d be surprised at how many things you’re ok with deleting the day after.

-- Don’t buy in the moment.
+- Don’t buy at the moment.
 Give yourself some time to decide.
 You can also check if the item you want is on the ShopDisney site.
 If it is, you can also wait until you get back home to decide if you really want the item.

 We’ve gone over what spending actually consists of, how to estimate your budget, and ways to save on your Disney spending budget.
 What tips do you have?